shield-checkData Safety

 When logging in to SharpSync, you only see your login's BOM data.
 No other user's data is visible, so it's not possible for you to see another organization's BOM details, or vice versa.

-The exception to this is when another user (in the same organization) shares a Bill of Material with you explicitly using the 'Share' button.
+The exception to this is when another user (in the same organization) shares a Bill of Materials with you explicitly using the 'Share' or 'Transfer' button.

 Role Based Access Controls